Editor’s Note: This blog was last updated 3/14/2018

 Signed into law back in 1996, the Health Insurance Portability and Accountability Act, better known as HIPAA, is designed to make sure that medical information is kept confidential and private and only used in the way for which it is intended.
 This means that medical information can only be collected, shared, stored, and used for legitimate purposes and must be properly protected.

 The kinds of health information protected by HIPAA include anything about the patient’s medical condition: what was done for or advised to the patient, information about payment and insurance, or anything that can be used to identify the individual.

 The goal of HIPAA is to balance the patient’s need for privacy and security against the needs of the provider, insurer or other covered entities that collect and use health information.
 In some circumstances, such as the need to protect the public health from an epidemic, disclosures are permitted.

 But as a general rule, if the disclosure or use is not for treatment, payment or healthcare operations, the patient’s written authorization is required.

 Furthermore, the HITECH Act in 2009 made sure that the HIPAA privacy and security regulations, including the data breach notification requirements, apply not only to healthcare entities but to those business associates with whom they share health data.

 A key term under HIPAA is called “PHI” or protected health information.
-This is any health information which is about, or can be linked to, a particular person, such as information about a diagnosis, treatment or lab result.
+This is any health information which is about or can be linked to, a particular person, such as information about a diagnosis, treatment, or lab result.

-PHI is protected no matter how or where it is collected or stored, such as on a computer, in an email, on a patient’s chart, on a post-it note, on a smartphone or even in a voicemail.
+PHI is protected no matter how or where it is collected or stored, such as on a computer, in an email, on a patient’s chart, on a post-it note, on a smartphone, or even in a voicemail.
 If it relates to an identifiable person’s health, it is probably PHI.

-Merely the fact that a person is a patient or has received treatment, or simply made an inquiry about treatment, can be considered PHI.
+The mere fact that a person is a patient or has received treatment, or simply made an inquiry about treatment, can be considered PHI.